2022 Presenter Proposals

 Presenting at the NLP International Conference is an opportunity for anyone in the NLP community who has knowledge, expertise and presenting or training experience.

-Our delegates attend the conference for a variety of reasons, including to connect with their community and find like-minded individuals to learn from.
+Our delegates attend the conference for a variety of reasons, whether it is "in-person" or virtual, including to connect with their community and find like-minded individuals to learn from.
 However, a large proportion do attend specifically to further their personal development and find new ideas, perspectives, approaches and applications to apply in their practice.

-Therefore, our conference audience are receptive and open to new learning opportunities that will bring value to their lives and the lives of their clients.
+Therefore, our conference audiences are receptive and open to new learning opportunities that will bring value to their lives and the lives of their clients.

 This role is your opportunity to: